tahczeban/Election_Analysis/README.md

   8. Therefore, the county with the greatest voter turnout was Denver

 ## Election Audit Summary

-    In conclusion, the capability of Python to automate the code in order to tally the required information to determine: candidtates and counties with pecentages for both; voter turnout;
+In conclusion, the capability of Python to automate the code in order to tally the required information to determine the following was efficient:
+        candidtates and counties with pecentages for both; voter turnout;
-        county with the greatest turnout
+        county with the greatest turnout;
-        and elections winner was efficient.
+        and elections winner
-    Additionally, the ability to convert the results to text (.txt) enables the reader to clearly determine the results.
+        Additionally, the ability to convert the results to text (.txt) enables the reader to clearly determine the results, which Tom and Seth both appreciated.
-    This can be translated to other congressional districts and local elections all over the US with a simple modification of the code by:
+    This can be translated to other congressional districts and local elections all over the US with a simple modification of the code by altering the lists and dictionaries to consider different:
+        -candidate names
-        -altering the candidate names
+        -county names
-        -altering the county via a different set of lists and dictionaries.
+        -and results on a State and federal level.